Back to School Calls for Vigilant Driving

 New York state law is one of only a few states that requires drivers to stop even if they are on a divided highway.
 The numbers of fatalities resulting from drivers illegally passing a school bus is low, but the risk for injury is high.

-Scott C. Gottlieb, Injury Law attorneys in Binghamton encourage drivers to practice safe driving at all times, but to be especially alert where children are around.
+Scott C. Gottlieb, Injury Law Attorney, in Binghamton encourages drivers to practice safe driving at all times, but to be especially alert where children are around.

 Contact Our Binghamton Accident Attorneys Today